Is Marketing a Good Major?

 Which marketing major is right for me?

 You’ll notice a lot of overlap in curriculum among marketing majors.
-No matter which track you choose, you can build a foundational skill set to pursue various marketing careers.
-Before you choose a program, consider what it is you want to learn and what types of work you might want to do after graduating.
+Whatever track you choose, you can build a foundational skill set to pursue various marketing careers.
+Before you choose a program, consider what you want to learn and what types of work you might want to do after graduating.
 From there, look at each program's curriculum requirements and see if you'll take classes in the subjects that best fit your needs.

-If you have a specific career path in mind, it’s a good idea to look at job postings to see if they specify a subject or field, though many entry-level jobs typically require a bachelor’s degree as well as one to three years of marketing-related experience (business, advertising, communications), rather than a specific major.
+If you have a specific career path in mind, it’s a good idea to look at job postings to see if they specify a subject or field.
+Many entry-level jobs typically require a bachelor’s degree as well as one to three years of marketing-related experience (business, advertising, communications) rather than a specific major.

 Ultimately, the best marketing major for you will be the one that feeds into your interests while challenging you to grow in new ways.